 - Product form.
 It is when a company decides to change the form of an existing product.
 This allows a product to compete in a different category.
-Let’s take Snickers, for example.
-The brand launched ice cream bars.
+For example, Snickers used to launch ice cream bars.

 - Companion product.
 Companion products are those that complement the main products.
 They belong to the same niche and relate to the original products.
 For instance, Colgate, famous for its toothpaste, decided to release toothbrushes under its brand name as well.

 - Brand distinction.
-Often, companies are considered unique because of the exceptional benefits or experience they provide.
+Companies are often considered unique because of the exceptional benefits or experiences they provide.
 These advantages are usually associated with a certain brand name.
-So, marketers use the company's name to compete in the new markets and extend brand equity.
-For instance, Parachute, a brand name for a variety of hair products based on coconut.
-These products are manufactured by Marico, a consumer goods company famous in India.
-The brand also produces other hair products.
+Therefore, marketers use such companys’ names to compete in new markets and extend their brand equity.
+Let’s consider Parachute, a brand name for a variety of coconut oil-based hair products.
+These goods are manufactured by Marico, a consumer goods company famous in India that also produces other hair products.

 - Brand prestige.
-This is when a company creates a product unrelated to the main company’s expertise.
+This strategy involves a brand that creates a product unrelated to the main company’s expertise.
 BMW is a great example.
-The brand widely recognized as a corporation that produces luxury vehicles and motorcycles started to operate in the apparel industry and produce watches.
+The brand, widely recognized as a corporation that produces luxury vehicles and motorcycles, started to operate in the apparel industry and produce watches.

 - Leveraging a lifestyle.
-Some companies present a particular type of lifestyle that can be conveyed through a way of living, culture, values, or interests.
-They possess certain traits customers can relate to.
+Some companies present a particular type of lifestyle that can be conveyed through a particular way of living, culture, values, or interests.
+They possess certain traits customers find relatable.
 Companies can have different types of brand personalities like “sincerity”, “competence”, “sophistication”, and more.
 Let’s take Jeep, for example.
-The company presents an outdoorsy lifestyle and uses this particular image for other products such as knives, tents, bicycles, etc.
+The company presents an outdoorsy lifestyle and uses this particular image for other products, such as knives, tents, bicycles, etc.

 It’s time to proceed to the differences between brand and line extension.

-By saying brand extension we mean an established brand that creates a new product category that is assumed to meet the needs of consumers.
-In this scenario, a company relies heavily on its loyal customers who will be glad to see more products from a trusted brand.
+By brand extension, we mean an established brand that creates a new product category that is assumed to meet the needs of consumers.
+In this scenario, a company heavily relies on its loyal customers who will be glad to see more products from a trusted brand.
 With a successful implementation of brand extension, a firm can reach new demographics, acquire new customers, boost sales, and increase revenue.

 A line extension is when a firm extends an existing product line.
 A manufacturer brings a new product to the product category that a company already manufactures.
-For example, when a brand adds "Vanilla" or "Lemon" flavor to its cola line.
-It creates a variety of products that are available for consumers on the shelves of supermarkets.
+For example, a brand adds “Vanilla” or “Lemon” flavor to its cola line and creates a variety of products that are available for consumers.

-Usually, line extension is associated with the new scent, flavor, formula, color, and style of a product in a current product line.
-The strategy is less risky than a brand extension as consumers are familiar with the product and will be eager to try it with a new flavor, for example.
+Usually, line extension is associated with a product’s new scent, flavor, formula, color, and style in a current product line.
+The strategy is less risky than a brand extension as consumers are familiar with the product and will be eager to try it with a new twist.

-Now let's move to the next section to grab some inspiration from our twelve examples.
+Now let’s move to the next section to grab some inspiration from our examples.

 If you consider extending your product category, check out our list of brand extensions that will inspire your own.

-Apple, a technology company known for its computers and phones also used brand extension.
+Apple, a technology company that is known for its computers and phones, also used brand extension.
 You can find Smart Watches and MP3 Players designed by Apple.

-A well-established company famous for its coffee beverages and a special approach to each of its clients has also entered the energy drinks market.
-The brand has made a foray into another booming market with the launch of a new line of low-calorie energy drinks based on fruit juice and green coffee extract.
+A well-established company famous for its coffee beverages and unique approach to each of its clients has also entered the energy drinks market.
+The brand has made a foray into another booming market by launching a new line of low-calorie energy drinks based on fruit juice and green coffee extract.

-LifeBuoy, known as a brand of soap marketed by Unilever.
-Over time, the brand managed to enter other markets such as the supply of sanitary towels and sanitizers that are always on hand.
-So, now you can see LifeBuoy sanitizers on the shelves of stores that are ready to ensure your daily hygiene.
+LifeBuoy is a brand of soap marketed by Unilever.
+Over time, the company managed to enter other markets, such as the supply of sanitary towels and sanitizers that are always on hand.
+Now you can see LifeBuoy’s sanitizers that are ready to ensure your daily hygiene on store shelves.

 Everyone knows this luxury sports car manufacturer.
-However, the brand didn’t limit itself to creating luxurious expensive cars only.
+However, the brand didn’t limit itself to creating luxurious and expensive vehicles only.
 The company decided to develop an unrelated product line.
 Ferrari theme parks in different countries provide visitors with an authentic Ferrari experience, adrenaline, and fun.

-The Sunkist brand is usually associated with oranges, health, and energy.
-The company decided to make the most of it.
+The brand is usually associated with oranges, health, and energy.
+The company decided to make the most out of it.
 Sunkist’s production of vitamin C tablets spawned the business of vitamins and supplements.

 The company started with the manufacturing of vacuum cleaners and household appliances but further extended its products to desk lamps.
 Now the brand is popular among young people because of the hairdryers, bladeless fans, and stylers it produces.

-Callaway is known for its golf clubs yet now not only for them.
+Callaway is known for its golf clubs, yet not only for them.
 This company also manufactures and sells equipment for golf and accessories like bags, gloves, and caps.

-Another great example of brand extension is SendPulse, an email marketing service.
+Another excellent example of brand extension is SendPulse, an email marketing service.
 The company has also introduced two new products: CRM and landing page builder.
-So now you can automate your communication with customers and create a landing page or an online store.
+Now you can automate your communication with customers and create a landing page or an online store.